-In 2007, the Board on behalf of the Plan made an equity commitment in respect of a proposed transaction pursuant to which a corporation (the "Purchaser") organized by several investors was proposing to acquire BCE Inc. ("BCE").
+In 2007, the Board on behalf of the Plan made an equity commitment in respect of a proposed transaction pursuant to which a corporation (the "Purchaser") organized by several investors was proposing to acquire BCE Inc ("BCE").
 Pursuant to the definitive agreement that was entered into between BCE and the Purchaser in respect of the proposed transaction, a break-up fee would have been payable by BCE in certain circumstances, and a reverse break-up fee would have been payable by the Purchaser in certain circumstances.
 Certain of the investors, including the Board, are parties to a limited guarantee of this reverse break-up fee.
 The transaction was terminated in 2008 because not all of the conditions required under the definitive agreement could be satisfied.
 In connection with the BCE transaction, the Board has been named as a defendant in the following cases:

-BCE break fee litigation
+Break fee litigation

 BCE has made a claim in the Superior Court of Quebec for the reverse break-up fee of \$1.2 billion under the BCE acquisition agreement.
 The Board would be responsible for 58.7% of such fee if the claim is successful.
-This action is at a very early stage.
+This action is still at the discovery stage.
 At this time it is not possible to predict the outcome.

-BCE proposed class action
+Proposed class action

 A proposed class action lawsuit was commenced in the Province of Saskatchewan in October 2008 regarding the non-payment of second and third quarter common share dividends by BCE.
-This action is at a very early stage - no certification motion has yet been scheduled.
+The plaintiff has taken no steps to advance the claim since 2008.
+A certification motion has not been scheduled.
 At this time it is not possible to predict the outcome.